A Fever You Can't Sweat Out: Composition

-The band's debut studio album, A Fever You Can't Sweat Out has been described as pop-punk, emo, alternative rock, emo pop, baroque pop, electronica, dance-punk, and doo-wop.
-The album is split in two stylistically, with the first half of the record being primarily pop-punk, while additionally using electronic instruments such as synthesizers and drum machines.
-The second half employs traditional instruments such as the accordion and organ, with heavy baroque pop influences.
+The album’s sound has been described as incorporating elements of pop-punk, emo, alternative rock, emo pop, baroque pop, electronica, dance-punk, and doo-wop.
+The album is split in two stylistically, with the first half of the record being primarily pop-punk, while additionally incorporating electronic instruments such as synthesizers and drum machines.
+The second half is more baroque pop-influenced, employing traditional instruments such as the accordion and organ.
 They are separated by an intermission as a link between the two halves, beginning with techno-style dance beats before switching to a piano interlude.
 Squire recalled that the band had an "identity crisis" upon writing new songs.
 The more dance-infused tracks were crafted during the group's time in Vegas, but the band members found themselves writing more straightforward rock tracks when they entered the studio.
-The band did not want to include the rock songs, but Squire got them to agree to it one day over lunch.
-"I took them out to lunch and said, "Why don’t we tell the story of that creative evolution as the theme of the album?'", he later recalled.
+The band did not want to include the rock songs, but Squire convinced them to agree to it one day over lunch.
+"I took them out to lunch and said, "Why don't we tell the story of that creative evolution as the theme of the album?'", he later recalled.

 The ambitious quality of the album's content was representative of the band's desire to "do whatever we wanted," according to Urie.
 Urie specifically cited the Beatles, Queen, the Smiths, Name Taken, and the Keane song "Everybody's Changing" as influences on the album.
 He remarked, "We took all of those biggest influences, listening to them from our parents and mashed them together."

-The album's writing is strongly influenced by Chuck Palahniuk's work.
-The song title "The Only Difference Between Martyrdom and Suicide Is Press Coverage" is a quote from his book Survivor.
+The album's lyrics were penned almost solely by Ross, and they were strongly influenced by author Chuck Palahniuk's work, whom Ross greatly admired.
+The song title "The Only Difference Between Martyrdom and Suicide Is Press Coverage" is a quote from Palahniuk’s book Survivor.
 "Time to Dance" tells the story of Invisible Monsters, and includes quotes such as "Give me envy, give me malice, give me your attention".
 Other references and quotes can be found throughout the album, such as "Just for the record, the weather today is..."
 (Diary).
 Wentz served as an advisor to the group on lyrical content: "he was always there to help out with a line here, a line there," said Urie.
-The group noticed that bands in the pop punk scene, such as Fall Out Boy and Name Taken, were using long song titles.
+The group noticed that bands in the pop-punk scene, such as Fall Out Boy and Name Taken, were using long song titles.
 The band decided to take this a step further, creating increasingly long titles partially as an inside joke.
 The song "I Constantly Thank God for Esteban" was a reference to an infomercial for Esteban Guitars the group found humorous.